ufcg-lsd/saps-engine/README.md

   This section will contain all info about how to use SEBAL Engine, such as infrastructure deployment, database filling and application launch.
 ## Configuring SEBAL Engine
 ### Getting all dependencies
-  Before configure **SEBAL Engine**, is necessary to get all dependencies and projects to use the application.
+  Before configure SEBAL Engine, is necessary to get all dependencies and projects to use the application.

   The first step is to get [fogbow-manager](https://github.com/fogbow/fogbow-manager.git), [fogbow-cli](https://github.com/fogbow/fogbow-cli.git), [blowout](https://github.com/fogbow/blowout.git) and [SEBAL Engine](https://github.com/fogbow/sebal-engine.git) repositories from **Git Hub** with the command: